rebasefy/rebasefy/README.md

-The rebasefy protool is here ⚡
+The rebasefy protocol is here ⚡

 <!--
 **rebasefy/rebasefy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.